namannehra/flipping-pages/README.md

 complete.
 Animation will be complete when `turn` is equal to `selected` `prop`.

 ### `reverse`
-Reverse the order of pages.
-Can be used with `horizontal` set to `true` for right to left languages.
+Reverses the direction page turn.
+Can be used with horizontal direction for right to left languages.

 ### `rootRef`